alexander-dryannov/yota/readme.md

 ## Add alias to ~/.bashrc or if you have zsh then to ~/.zshrc

-## Variables

-Create an .env file in the script folder and add password=yourpassword

 console```
-    tee -a .bashrc << EOF
+    tee -a ~/.bashrc << EOF
     alias yota="pytho3 /path/to/script
     EOF
 ```

+## Variables

+Create an .env file in the script folder and add password=yourpassword

 ## Launch